ms0529552/goLineBot/README.md

 #### Response

     {
+    "message": {
+        "type": "text",
+        "text": "message you want to send"
+    },
-        "message": "The message has been sent successfully" }
+    "success": "The message has been sent successfully" }